abyssDS/sfmlWiki/Tutorial:-Building-SFML-for-Android.md

         ndk-build
         ant debug

-  * Note: If you get an error saying that the android command could not be found, it is because your `PATH` environment variable was not set properly as is described above.
-You may also need to install the JDK if you do not have it installed already.

 You can substitute `android-23` above for the SDK version that you have installed on your machine.
 To find out which SDKs are installed run `android list target` in the terminal.

 The resulting package `bin/NativeActivity-debug.apk` can be copied and opened on your device or installed to a connected device/emulator: